truenas/documentation/content/References/dRAIDprimer.md

 Checksums are not validated during a sequential resilver.
 However, a scrub begins after the sequential resilver finishes and verifies data checksums.

-**Fixed stripe width**

-Stripe width is fixed in dRAID, with zeroes added as padding.
-This can have a significant effect on usable capacity, depending on the data stored.

-In a redundancy group of eight data disks using 4k sector disks, the minimum allocation size is **32k**.
-Any files smaller than 32k still fill an entire stripe, with zeroes appended to the write to fill the entire stripe.
-This greatly reduces the pool usable capacity when the pool stores large numbers of small files.

-dRAID datasets benefit greatly from larger **record sizes**.
-**128k** is recommended as a minimum value for datasets and **64k** to **128k** for zvols.
-Selecting a record/block size smaller than the minimum allocation size is catastrophic for pool capacity.

 **Rebalancing**

 This process occurs after a disk failure results in a distributed hot spare replacing a failed drive.